 Dr Kornoelje has always had a passion for sports.
 Throughout his school career, he was involved in several sports including track & soccer, both as player & coach.
 As such, he has been exposed to both the participant mentality as well as the injury side of Sports Medicine.
 This passion for sport inspired him to enter the medical profession.
 He graduated from Calvin College & earned his medical degree from Michigan State University College of Osteopathic Medicine.
 As a family practice physician, he then completed his Sports Medicine Fellowship at Metro Health Hospital.
 Dr. Kornoelje currently serves as the Medical Director for Metro Health Sports Medicine, and is also the team physician for the Grand Rapids Griffins, West Michigan Whitecaps, Grand Rapids Rampage & West Michigan Edge.
 In addition to working with several area colleges & high schools, Dr. Kornoelje also serves as Medical Director for many local community events, including the Grand Rapids Marathon.
 Dr. Kornoelje has continued to find time to run as well as play & coach soccer in the midst of running a busy practice.
 This gives him a more hands on approach in his field as he works hard to find a balance between treating athletes as well as being an athlete.
 Since becoming involved with the Metro Health Grand Rapids Marathon, Dr K has competed in one full marathon and three half marathons, with two more full marathons on the schedule.
 If he can do it, so can you!

-I am in charge of the Marathon Expo at the YMCA on Saturday before the race.
-I work at the Southeast Family YMCA as the Senior Sports Director.
+Hi Everyone!
+I am in charge of the Marathon Expo held at the David D Hunting YMCA on Saturday before the race.
+I work at the Mary Free Bed YMCA as the Senior Program Development Director.
 The first few years of the GR Marathon, I was a volunteer helping out on race day.
-This is my seventh year on the race committee organizing the expo.
+This is my ninth year on the race committee organizing the expo.